 - Marked Bible for this passage.
 Prepare the copy in advance by highlighting the significant points to emphasize.
 Underlining words or ideas that will need additional explanation.
 I typically make small notes in the margin.

 Explanation: This passage is often overlooked in children’s curriculum.
 But it is a great chance to show the importance of memorizing scripture.
 It also shows the how weak the Devil is compared to Jesus.
+Use our free lesson to teach about the Temptation of Jesus for kids.

 Who was the first person the Devil ever tricked?
 What happened?
 What was God going to do about it?
 Remind the children that when Adam sinned it brought death into the world.
 It made all of Adam’s children (that’s us) to be enemies of God.
 But God was sending Jesus to save sinners.
 So the Devil was trying to trick Jesus more than anyone else – ever!